brannondorsey/chattervox/README.md

 # open the chat room
 chattervox chat

+# send a packet from the command-line
+chattervox send "this is a chattervox packet sent from the command-line."

+# receive *all* packets and print them to stdout
+chattervox receive --allow-all

 # generate a new public/private key pair, and use it as your default signing key
 chattervox genkey --make-signing